 Non-biological alternative fuels: these include ‘power-to-liquid’, which typically involves creating jet fuel through a process involving electric energy, water and CO2.

 Other, more advanced, technologies are in early stages of development, such as solar jet fuel (or sun-to-liquid), which uses highly concentrated sunlight to break up water and CO2 molecules.

 Can sustainable aviation fuels make flying carbon neutral?

 Relative to fossil fuels, SAFs result in a reduction in CO2 emissions across the lifecycle.
 CO2 absorbed by plants during the growth of biomass is roughly equivalent to the amount of carbon dioxide produced when the fuel is burned in a combustion engine, which is simply returned to the atmosphere, meaning SAFs can be classed as carbon neutral over their lifecycle.

-But, this doesn’t take into account the emissions produced during the production of SAFs, like the equipment needed to grow crops, transport raw goods, refine the fuel and so on.
+But, this doesn’t take into account the emissions released during the production of SAFs, like the equipment needed to grow crops, transport raw goods, refine the fuel and so on.

-Today, commercial aircraft already run on SAFs on a daily basis.
+Today, commercial aircraft finally run on sustainable aviation fuel on a daily basis.
 If SAFs are mixed with conventional jet fuel, they can be added to existing aircraft without the need for adaptation to the aircraft or engine or the fuel distribution network.

 There is a small chance that your next flight will be powered, at least in part, by used cooking oils or agricultural waste.